rabbitmq/rabbitmq-perf-html/README.md

 publish-consume-spec.js publish-consume-result.js
 ```

-That command will start one benchmark scenario where four producers
+This command will start a benchmark scenario where four producers
 will send messages to RabbitMQ over a period of thirty seconds.
 At the
 same time, two consumers will be consuming those messages.

 The results will be stored in the file `publish-consume-result.js`
-which we will use now to display a graph in our HTML page.
+which we will now use to display a graph in our HTML page.

 ## Displaying benchmark results ##

-Provided you have included our libraries (see bellow "Boilerplate
+Provided you have included our libraries (refer to the "Boilerplate
-HTML"), the following HTML snippet will display the graph for the
+HTML" section to know how to do that), the following HTML snippet will
-benchmark that we just ran:
+display the graph for the benchmark that we just ran:

 ```html
 <div class="chart"